Saint Joseph’s Day (Festa di San Giuseppe) is celebrated in Italy on March 19.

 This second recipe for crispeddi di risu is adapted from Giuseppe Coria’s Profumi di Sicilia, Il libro della cucina Siciliana.
 It is also a simple recipe and this one has yeast.
 Judging from his quantities Signor Coria must have always cooked for large numbers!

-Recipe for Sfinci, see in an earlier post: FEAST OF SAN GIUSEPPE (SAINT JOSEPH) and Sfinci di San Giuseppe
+FESTA DI SAN GIUSEPPE (SAINT JOSEPH) and sweets called Sfinci di San Giuseppe